linaawad1/linas-fastpages/_posts/2023-04-05-AP_computers_networks.md

 > As we have learned, a computer needs aa program to do something smart.
 The sequence of a program initiates a series of actions with the computers Central Processing Unit (CPU).
 This component is essentially a binary machine focussing on program instructions provided.
 The CPU retrieives and stores the data it acts upon in Random Access Memory (RAM).
 Between the CPU, RAM, and Storage Devices a computer can work with many programs and large amounts of data.

 List specification of your Computer, or Computers if working as Pair/Trio
-- Processor GHz:
+- Processor GHz: 1.1
-- Memory in GB:
+- Memory in GB: 8
-- Storage in GB:
+- Storage in GB: 332.97/500
-- OS:
+- OS: MacOS Big Sur version 11.7.4

 Define or describe usage of Computer using Computer Programs.
 Pictures are preferred over a lot of text.
 Use your experience.
-- Input devices
+- Input devices: keyboards, microphones, cameras, mouses, scanners, where users input/interact with a computer, a hardware device that sends data to a computer, allowing you to interact with and control it.
 - Output devices
 - Program File
 - Program Code